gracenolan/Notes/interview-study-notes-for-security-engineering.md

 	- Entropy buffer draining.
 	- Methods of filling entropy buffer.

+- Authentication
 	- Certificates
 		- What info do certs contain, how are they signed?
 		- Look at DigiNotar.
+	- Trusted Platform Module
+		- (TPM)
+		- Trusted storage for certs and auth data locally on device/host.
 	- O-auth
 		- Bearer tokens, this can be stolen and used, just like cookies.
 	- Auth Cookies
 		- Client side.
 	- Sessions
 		- Server side.
 	- Auth systems
 		- SAMLv2o.
 		- OpenID.
+		- Kerberos.
+			- Gold & silver tickets.
+			- Mimikatz.
+			- Pass-the-hash.
 	- Biometrics
 		- Can't rotate unlike passwords.
 	- Password management
 		- Rotating passwords (and why this is bad).
 		- Different password lockers.
 	- U2F / FIDO
 		- Eg. Yubikeys.
 		- Helps prevent successful phishing of credentials.

-- Compare and contrast multi-factor auth methods
+	- Compare and contrast multi-factor auth methods.

+- Identity
+	- Access Control Lists (ACLs)
+		- Control which authenicated users can access which resources.
+	- Service accounts vs User accounts
+		- Robot accounts or Service accounts are used for automation.
+		- Service accounts should have heavily restricted priviledges.
+		- Understanding how Service accounts are used by attackers is important for understanding Cloud security.
+	- impersonation
+		- Exported account keys.
+		- ActAs, JWT (JSON Web Token) in Cloud.
+	- Federated identity

 # Malware & Reversing